noahehall/theBookOfNoah/0current/aws/exams/architecture.md

   - optimizing lambda and integration with SNS, SQS and eventbridge
   - consuming streams (kinesis/dynamodb) effectively
   - orchestration (happy path + rollbacks) with step functions

+### scaling

+- strategize for thes current scale requirements in addition to the anticipated growth
+- scale in demand
+  - organic
+  - merger and acquitision: increased dramatically within a short period
+- scale in complexity
+  - management
+  - performance
+  - security
+- scale in testing: increased need for more effective tests
+  - integration testing
+  - e2e tests
+  - smoke tests
+  - load tests
+- scale in observability: components should output appropriate signals
+  - monitor by percentile, and not just avg

 ### testing